C0urante/kafka-connect-sound/docs/sink-connector-config.md

-`encoding`
-The encoding schema for the audio.
+`channels.count`
+Number of channels

+- Type: int
+- Default: 1
+- Importance: medium

+`endian`
+Endianness of each sample.
+Permitted values are 'big' and 'little'

 - Type: string
+- Default: little
+- Importance: medium

+`sample.rate`
+Sample rate for the audio, in hertz

+- Type: double
+- Default: 44100.0
+- Importance: medium

+`sample.size`
+Size of each sample, in bits

+- Type: int
--   Default: wav
+- Default: 16
--   Importance: high
+- Importance: medium

-`print.stderr`
-Whether to print the stderr for the invoked process to the console
+`signed`
+Whether samples are signed

 - Type: boolean
--   Default: false
+- Default: true
--   Importance: low
+- Importance: medium

-`print.stdout`
-Whether to print the stdout for the invoked process to the console
+`buffer.size`
+Size in bytes of the buffer used to transfer audio to/from the OS

--   Type: boolean
+- Type: int
--   Default: false
+- Default: 1024
+- Valid Values: \[1,...\]
 - Importance: low